marc0ni/Smack/README.md

 USING A HOSTING API AND A DATABASE
 Since Smack is a web app it was necessary for me to establish an account with Heroku for hosting the server.
 For this app I installed Node.JS on the hosting server, using it in conjunction with mLab's database.
 These components comprised the server side of Smack which responded to these calls:

-  a.
-Registering a user
+1. Registering a user
-  b.
-Logging in a user
+2. Logging in a user
-  c.
-Providing channels
+3. Providing channels
-  d.
-Providing sockets
+4. Providing sockets
-  e.
-Fetching messages
+5. Fetching messages
-  f.
-Sending messages
+6. Sending messages

  GROUPING FILES BY PURPOSE